Aaliyah: Illegal marriage

 Other allegations were made about Kelly regarding underage girls in the years after Aaliyah's death, and their marriage was used as an example of his involvement with them.
 He has refused to discuss his relationship with her, citing her death.
 "Out of respect for her, and her mom and her dad, I will not discuss Aaliyah.
 That was a whole other situation, a whole other time, it was a whole other thing, and I'm sure that people also know that."
 In 2016, Kelly said that he was as in love with Aaliyah as he was with "anybody else."
 Aaliyah's mother, Diane Haughton, reflected that everything "that went wrong in her life" began with her relationship with Kelly.

 After the documentary Surviving R. Kelly aired in January 2019, pressure from the public using the Mute R. Kelly hashtag escalated and RCA Records dropped Kelly from the label.
 In February 2019, Kelly was indicted on ten counts of aggravated criminal sexual abuse.
 In July 2019, he was arrested on federal charges of sex crimes, human trafficking, child pornography, racketeering, and obstruction of justice.
 When his trial began in August 2021, Kelly faced 22 federal criminal charges that involved allegedly abusing 11 girls and women between 1994 and 2018.
 Aaliyah's illegal marriage to Kelly was heavily featured in the court case.
 On September 27, 2021, a federal court jury found Kelly guilty of nine counts including racketeering, sexual exploitation of a child, kidnapping, bribery, sex trafficking, and a violation of the Mann Act.
 The judge ordered that Kelly remain in custody pending sentencing, which was set for May 4, 2022.
-On June 29, 2022, Kelly was sentenced to 30 years in jail.
+On June 29, 2022, Kelly was sentenced to 30 years in prison.